drush211/Speedruns/Games/Pokemon_Red/Guides/Any%_Glitchless.md

     * 6F
       * Buy - 1 Fresh Water
     * 5F
-      * Buy - 11 X Accuracy, 3 X Special, 6 X Speed
+      * Buy - (Guy on the Left)11 X Accuracy, 3 X Special, 6 X Speed
   * Take the elevator to 1F, then leave.
   * Bike west, Cut the bush, then go through the building and to the house to pick up HM02 (Fly).